zarthur/CSCC-Fundamentals-Android-Notes/week_09_10/readme.md

             return;
         }

-        // choose the first item the first time we start the playlist if (currentItem == null) {
-            currentItem = playlistItems.get(0);
-        }
-        // otherwise choose the next song or the first if playing the last else {
-            int currentIndex = playlistItems.indexOf(currentItem);
+        // play the item at currentIndex and update currentIndex for the next
+        // song, if currentIndex points to the the last item, set it to 0 Song currentItem = playlistItems.get(currentIndex);
-            int newIndex = (currentIndex + 1) % playlistItems.size();
+        currentIndex = (currentIndex + 1) % playlistItems.size();
-            currentItem = playlistItems.get(newIndex);
-        }
         currentItem.play();
     }
 }
 ```

+---

 This playlist class has a name and a list of songs.
 It's methods include one
 to get the name; one to add to the playlist; and one to play the next song,
-to play the first song if we're at the end of the list, or to do nothing if
+play the first song if we're at the end of the list, or to do nothing if
 there are no items in the playlist.

-This code makes use of the modulus operator, `%`, which you might might not be
+This code makes use of the modulus operator, `%`, which you might not be
 familiar with.
 The modulus operator returns the remainder when dividing:
 `a % b` returns the remainder when `a` is divided by `b`.
 So `5 % 4` is `1`.
 This operator can be useful when working with indices of lists as we do in the